 Port Townsend

 The historic waterfront town of Port Townsend on the Olympic Peninsula is one of the most inviting dog-friendly vacation spots in Washington.
-The bustling, compact downtown is perfect for puppy strolls, with many of the boutiques and cafes providing water bowls on the sidewalk.
+The bustling, compact downtown is perfect for strolls, with many shops providing water bowls on the sidewalk.
 You’ll also find a number of green spaces where dogs can frolic, including Mountain View Dog Park and the small off-leash area at beautiful Chetzemoka Park, which is perched on a tree-shaded bluff overlooking the Salish Sea.
-You can also bring your leashed pets to explore the fascinating military buildings and seaside trails and beaches at Fort Worden Historical State Park.

-Enjoy colorful cocktails, Hawaiian-inspired gastropub fare, and a dog-welcoming deck with awesome water views at Quench Waterfront Kitchen & Bar.
-And bring your pup for an overnight stay at the charming, intimate Swan Hotel, which has rooms and cottages steps from salty-aired Point Hudson Marina.
+Enjoy cocktails and Hawaiian-inspired gastropub fare on the deck at Quench Waterfront Kitchen & Bar before bedding down at the charming Swan Hotel, which has rooms and cottages steps from Point Hudson Marina.

-Outside of Port Townsend, you’ll find plenty of other communities and destinations throughout the Olympic Peninsula that welcome pets.
-Explore coastal beaches and state parks or take a hike in the Olympic National Forest.
+Outside of Port Townsend, you can explore coastal beaches and state parks or take a hike in the Olympic National Forest.
 Download a handy map and explore more dog-friendly destinations here.
-The peninsula is the perfect place to embark on a road trip with your four-legged friend.

 Travel Tip: If you’re getting to Port Townsend by ferry, keep in mind that pets are welcome on Washington State Ferries (although they must remain in your car or on a leash on an exterior deck; they’re permitted in interior passenger areas only in a carrier).
 If you’re planning to visit Olympic National Park, please read the park’s BARK guidelines.